Louisiana State University – LSU School of Nursing’s CRNA Program

 A score of 300 or higher (a combination of verbal and quantitative scores on the 130-170 score scale).
 A writing score of 3.0 or higher.
 Must be taken within the last 5 years.

-A minimum score of 550 on the Test of English as a Foreign Language (TOEFL) for all applicants who have English as a second language or are not graduates of programs in the United States.
+A minimum score of 550 on the paper test or 79-80 on the internet-based test for the TOEFL for all applicants who have English as a second language or are not graduates of programs in the United States.

 Certifications: (from American Heart Association)